 Governance and Network

-The MCN is a joint venture between six Victorian universities and the CSIRO.
+The MCN is a joint venture between seven Victorian universities and the CSIRO.
 It was developed with significant funding from the Australian Federal Government and the Victorian State Government, as well as our partner institutions.
 Total infrastructure investment to date has been approximately $50 million.

 The MCN is the flagship facility within the Australian National Fabrication Facility (ANFF) Victorian Node and is also home to the ANFF national headquarters.